Every Secret Thing (film): Plot

 Porter and her partner then dig into the girls' lives during juvenile hall and discover some disturbing truths.
 Ronnie tried to kill herself several times and frequently got into fights.
-But more alarmingly, it turns out Alice gave birth to a young bi-racial baby girl in prison.
+But more alarmingly, it turns out Alice gave birth to a bi-racial baby girl in prison.
 Bringing in both Alice and Helen for questioning, the truth begins to unravel.
 It turns out at age 15 in Juvenile Hall Alice fell into a sexual relationship with a janitor named Rodrigo who worked there, and who was eventually fired when their affair was uncovered.
 By the time Alice realized she was pregnant it was too late for her mother to force her to get an abortion, so instead she forced her into relinquishing the child for adoption.
 According to Helen, Alice remained fixated on her child, obsessing over it endlessly.
 In an attempt to placate Alice, Helen lied to her, saying that she had seen her child living with a family in a nice part of town.
 She said that the girl had beautiful curly hair, and had a heart shaped birthmark on her back.
 However, unknown to Helen, upon being released from prison, Alice reconnected with Rodrigo, the janitor who had previously impregnated her.
 Alice’s supposedly aimless "walking" had actually been her combing the town, searching for her child.
 Upon seeing Brittany in the furniture store Alice took her and found that she had a heart-shaped birthmark on her back.
 Believing Brittany to be her child, Alice took her with the help of Rodrigo, who then took the child to stay at his mother’s house.
 Their plan was to keep Brittany there while Alice framed Ronnie for the crime, after which they would go be with their child.
 After being shown birth certificates that proved Brittany was not her child, Alice was convinced by Porter to take her to Rodrigo's mother's house, where Porter collects Brittany.
 This is intercut with Ronnie at home in her bathroom, where still overwhelmed by guilt over the original kidnapping and murder, she commits suicide by slitting her wrists in the bathtub.
 Porter returns Brittany safely to her grateful and tearful parents.